By: Erin Stair, MD, MPH

 - Caves are cold.
 Drop the temperature in your bedroom.
-I like to make mine almost freezing.
-Studies have long shown that a high temperature makes it harder to fall asleep; increases night-time awakenings and inhibits deep sleep.
+Mine is very chilly.
+Studies have shown that higher temperature makes it harder to fall asleep; increases night-time awakenings and inhibits deep sleep.

-- Next, spray the ZENBand with a blend of calming essential oils.
+- I spray my ZENBand with a blend of calming essential oils.
 Studies show lavender has a natural anxiolytic effect and can help induce sleep.
-In general, I’m a big believer in combining the ZENBand with quality essential oil sprays to help rouse a desired mental state.
+In general, I’m a big believer in combining the ZENBand with essential oil sprays to help rouse a desired mental state.

-- Sit in a quiet space, plug the ZENBand into a phone or, if you are a minimalist and want to avoid possible distractions on your phone and exposure to blue light, use an MP3 player.
-Make sure your phone is on Airplane Mode to avoid calls and text messages.
-Pull the ZENBand over your eyes if you wish.
-This will help enhance the relaxation response.
+- I sit in a quiet space and plug in my ZENBand.
+You can use your phone, but if you are a minimalist like me and want to avoid possible distractions on your phone and exposure to blue light, use an MP3 player.
+I also pull the ZENBand over my eyes.
+Blocking out light enhances the relaxation response.

-- Choose one of our Fall Asleep ZENTones and listen for at least 20-40 minutes.
+- I choose one of our Fall Asleep ZENTones and listen for at least 20-40 minutes.
 All of the ZENTones are rooted in the science of binaural beats and require headphones (bilateral stimulation) to work.
-The Fall Asleep ZENTones include delta waves, or the slowest frequencies, that dominate during sleep.
-Pure binaural beats at 2-8 Hz have been shown to induce sleep.
-We also present the frequencies in a specific sequence ( something called In-phase stimulation), which research supports.
+The Fall Asleep ZENTones include delta waves, or the slowest frequencies, that dominate our brains during sleep.
+Pure binaural beats at 2-8 Hz have also been shown to induce sleep.
 Some of the Fall Asleep ZENTones include relaxing natural sounds, which you will see and can choose based on your preference.
 These include ocean waves, whales, crickets, etc.

-- As an alternative to just sitting, I HIGHLY recommend listening to the Fall Asleep ZENTones while coloring.
+- As an alternative to sitting, I recommend listening to the Fall Asleep ZENTones while coloring.
 Call it color therapy, if you want.
-It’s incredibly relaxing and such a great way to alleviate any night-time stress.
+It’s incredibly relaxing and a great way to alleviate any night-time stress.
 It’s also something parents can do with kids if you both struggle with sleep.
-You can get a coloring book anywhere these days, or if you want, get a mini white board and draw with markers. ( Coloring, ZENBands and ZENTones are part of my nighttime routine, steps of which are featured in the above photograph.)
+You can get a coloring book anywhere these days, or if you want, get a mini white board and draw with markers.